Which of the following compounds is the strongest acid? | Channels for Pearson+

 Understand the concept of acidity: Acidity is determined by the ability of a compound to donate a proton (H⁺).
 The stronger the acid, the more readily it donates a proton.

-Consider the stability of the conjugate base: A strong acid has a stable conjugate base.
-For example, the chloride ion (Cl⁻) from hydrochloric acid is very stable, making HCl a strong acid.
+Consider the structure and stability of the conjugate base: A strong acid has a weak conjugate base.
+Evaluate the stability of the conjugate base formed after the acid donates a proton.

-Compare the acidity of the compounds: Hydrochloric acid (HCl) is a strong acid because it completely dissociates in water, releasing H⁺ ions.
-Acetic acid and phenol are weak acids as they do not fully dissociate.
-Water is neutral and not considered an acid in this context.
+Compare the acidity of the given compounds: Water (H₂O) is a very weak acid, phenol (C₆H₅OH) is a weak acid, and acetic acid (CH₃COOH) is a moderate acid.
+Hydrochloric acid (HCl) is a strong acid due to its complete dissociation in water.

 Watch next